iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Convex Conjugation Introduction.md

 \end{aligned}
 $$

-Recall from [[../CVX Geometry/Supporting Convex Sets using Halfspaces]], we had created a support for the epigraph of $f$, using the elements from the epigraph of $f^\star$.
+Recall from [Supporting Convex Sets using Halfspaces](../CVX%20Geometry/Supporting%20Convex%20Sets%20using%20Halfspaces.md), we had created a support for the epigraph of $f$, using the elements from the epigraph of $f^\star$.

 **Remarks**